PriyaNutulapati/data-analysis-visualization-projects/online-courses-data-analysis/readme.md

-# 🚀 Power BI Dashboard - Tech Startup Online Courses Analysis
+# 🚀 Power BI Dashboard - Online Courses Analysis

 ## 📊 Overview

-In this project, I developed a **Power BI dashboard** to analyze online course data from **an EdTech startup**.
-The startup aims to expand its **recorded lecture offerings** and has collected data from multiple platforms.
-My task was to **clean, transform, and analyze this data**, uncovering insights that would help **optimize course content, improve accessibility, and enhance business strategies**.
+In this project, I used **Power BI dashboard** to analyze online course data from **an Tech startup** looking to expand its **recorded lecture offerings**.
+By **cleaning, transforming, and analyzing data** from multiple platforms, I uncovered key insights to help the business optimize course content, improve accessibility, and refine its growth strategy.
+The findings enable data-driven decisions that enhance learner engagement and drive sustainable business growth.

 This dashboard provides **category-wise analysis** of course distribution, instructor performance, language preferences, and viewer engagement.
 The insights derived from this project are **essential for data-driven decision-making**, enabling the startup to align its offerings with market demands.